MBA vs MBI

 Education in general is facing issues regarding its capacity of adaptation towards our globalized world.
 There are still debates over whether business education is about teaching a profession, or a social science subject.
 That debate will continue.

-A MBA versus a MBI?
+MBA vs MBI?

 Let us consider the differences between a traditional Master in Business Administration (MBA) and a Master in Business Innovation (MBI).